protono/hello-algo/algos.md

 - **Machine learning**: Linear algebra operations between vectors, matrices, and tensors are widely used in neural networks, and these data are constructed in the form of arrays.
 Arrays are the most commonly used data structures in neural network programming.
 - **Data structure implementation**: Arrays can be used to implement data structures such as stacks, queues, hash tables, heaps, and graphs.
 For example, an adjacency matrix is one of the common representations of graphs, which is essentially a two-dimensional array.

-4.2. linked list
+### 4.2 linked list

 Memory space is a common resource of all programs.
 In a complex system operating environment, free memory space may be scattered all over the memory.
 We know that the memory space for storing arrays must be continuous, and when the array is very large, the memory may not be able to provide such a large continuous space.
-Compared with arrays, linked lists are more flexible and can be stored in non-contiguous memory spaces.
+This is where the flexibility advantage of the linked list is reflected.

-"Linked List" is a linear data structure, each element of which is a node object, each node is connected by a pointer, and the next node can be accessed from the current node through the pointer.
-Since the pointer records the memory address of the next node, there is no need to ensure the continuity of the memory address, so that each node can be scattered and stored in various parts of the memory.
+A "linked list" is a linear data structure in which each element is a node object, and nodes are connected by "references".
+A reference records the memory address of the next node, through which it can be accessed from the current node to the next node.

+The linked list is designed so that nodes can be stored scattered throughout the memory, and their memory addresses do not need to be contiguous.

 ![Fig. 链表定义与存储方式](./pictures/4.2.0.png)